5gif/www/pages/technology.md

 ## COAI engagement with the 5G-ACIA

 The 5G-ACIA, another 3GPP MRP is an active player in the industrial automation space.
 Their membership base includes a number of industrial equipment suppliers and end-users as well as ICT companies; with the automotive, energy, industrial manufacturing and production sectors all represented.
+COAI has an MoU with the 5G-ACIA in working together developing solutions for industrial IoT and automation, with an emphasis for the Indian region.